joyboy18900/book-management-system-small-todo/README.md

-## Library Book Management System

-API for Library Book Management System (Small todo)
+# Library Book Management System

+## Project Structure

+- This project follows the "by service" structure as recommended in the Spring Boot documentation.
+- Instead of separating components like Controller, Service, and Repository into different packages, we group them by feature or service.
+This approach differs from the traditional structure but aligns with Spring Boot's best practices for scalability and maintainability.

+If you're more familiar with the traditional structure, please note this design choice to avoid confusion while navigating the codebase.

+## Trying it Out

-Postman for test API: https://github.com/joyboy18900/book-management-system-small-todo/tree/main/postman
+- Postman for test API: https://github.com/joyboy18900/book-management-system-small-todo/tree/main/postman